October 4, 2021

 And so we've been able to get a lot of mainstream attention on this news.
-But it's true, you know, it was always an open secret that the Ivy Leagues are going to discriminate against us.
+But it's true it was always an open secret that the Ivy Leagues are going to discriminate against us.
 This was one reason why I never applied to Harvard because I just couldn't on principle.

 But I did apply to a few Ivy Leagues and didn't get in.
 And I was appropriately bitter about that.
 There's some people who are a lot more better than me.
 But when I went to Davidson I realized that this ideology is spreading.
 It's not just in the Ivy Leagues anymore.
 It's in all of the gifted and talented programs who are trying to put anti-racist ideology into their top Math and Science high schools.
 Thomas Jefferson High School in Fairfax, Virginia just passed a new policy.
 Went from 73% Asian Americans in that school because of merit-based admissions to 35 - 40% in one year, because they could not stand the thought of too many Asians, such a privileged group taking over all of the spots.
 So all this ideology is spreading and I realized that because this ideology is spreading, I can't stand silent anymore.
 I have to write a book about it.

-Kenny Xu: [00:30:33] They love it!
+Kenny Xu: They love it!
 They love it.
 They're so supportive of me and I'm really grateful.
-It is true that Asian Americans tend to choose more stable professions at times, you know, finance, consulting, that kind of thing.
+It is true that Asian Americans tend to choose more stable professions at times, Finance, consulting, that kind of thing.
 And I think that's totally fine.
 Being a doctor is great, you're doing such a great service to the country.
 But once in a while, if an author comes and shakes things up, I don't think it's such a bad thing.

-Dr. Chloe Carmichael: [00:31:03] No, no, I think it's amazing!
+Dr. Chloe Carmichael: No, no, I think it's amazing!
 I wanted to also share with you, I left that you even applied some of these thoughts as well to prioritizing women's admissions in school and in the workplace.
-I just want you to know, I actually can really identify with that and I can really understand that, you know, for myself as a business owner also because my revenue is a million plus per year, I get certain kinds of recognition and it's always a conversation like, “Oh, well, and Chloe's a woman”.
+I just want you to know, I actually can really identify with that and I can really understand that.
+For myself as a business owner also because my revenue is a million plus per year, I get certain kinds of recognition and it's always a conversation like, “Oh, well, and Chloe's a woman”.

 So Students for Fair Admission, will definitely drop a link to that in the show notes.
 And we'll definitely drop a link, of course, to your Twitter.
 And of course, to your book.
 Also I guess, through Students for Fair Admission is where people can click to get updates on that Supreme Court Case.
 Is there anything else Kenny that I haven't asked you about that you think people should know?